-The quiz this issue is our second on 21st Century literature: 21st Century Lit 2, this time very recent fiction, from 2011 onwards.
-All classics, nothing obscure.
-Have a go and you may win a 30-euro gift certificate from Amazon.
-Six correct responses to last issue’s quiz on 21st Century Lit 1: Names into a hat and the winner came out Aalooran Rahman Bora.
+The quiz this issue is on Russell Banks.
+If you’re familiar with his work, have a go and you may win a 30-euro gift certificate from Amazon.
+Twelve correct responses to last issue’s quiz on Fiction of 2013, a record number of winners.
+Names into a hat and the winner came out Armando Celayo.
 Click here for the answers.

 In book reviews, we focus on the new short story collection by Russell Banks, A Permanent Member of the Family, which inspired our quiz.

 Local News: We’re all tired of dog owners who don’t scoop the poop.
 Brunete, a small town some 20 miles west of Madrid, got fed up, too, so the council launched a team of twenty volunteers to patrol the streets and by striking up a “casual conversation” with non-complying dog owners, names were obtained, and the scooped up excrement got packaged and sent to the pet owners in a box branded with the town hall insignia and marked “Lost Property”; while in Hernani, a town in the Basque Country, the council introduced a by-law forcing pet owners to register their dog's DNA so that they could be traced if their excrement was found in the streets or parks.
 (Blame that one on all those dubbed CSI episodes).
 Barcelona hasn’t gone quite so draconian, but do tread carefully.